dzekelid/groups/_listings/microsoft-graph/groups-get.md

 ---
 swagger: "2.0"
 info:
-  title: Microsoft Graph API
+  title: Microsoft Graph API List Groups
-  description: 'Microsoft Graph exposes multiple APIs from Office 365 and other Microsoft
+  description: List groups List all the groups available in an organization, including
-    cloud services through a single endpoint: https://graph.microsoft.com.
-Microsoft Graph simplifies queries that would otherwise be more complex.'
+    but not limited to Office 365 Groups.
+The default properties of each group are returned.
   version: 1.0.0
 host: graph.microsoft.com
 basePath: /